Nottinghamshire PCC Paddy Tipping labels translation services 'crap'

 "The problem is, when you ring the service up, it is often impossible to get a service within a sensible time frame."

 Asked if he regretted calling the service crap, he said: "I think you need to tell it how it is and this is, let me say it on camera, a crap scheme.
-It needs to be taken away, torn up and started again."'Surprised and puzzled'
+It needs to be taken away, torn up and started again."

 Mr Tipping later said while he was responding to concerns about what was happening in Nottinghamshire, he was also complaining about the translation service nationally.